SAM9X75 Curiosity Wireless Kit - Wi-Fi® Quick Start Guide for Linux®

 Ethernet Applications

-Iperf networking test between Host PC (as a TCP Client) on Microchip Curiosity Board (as a TCP Server) (SAM9X75 Curiosity LAN Kit - Getting Started Guide for MPLAB® Harmony V3)
+iPerf networking test between Host PC (as a TCP Client) on Microchip Curiosity Board (as a TCP Server) (SAM9X75 Curiosity LAN Kit - Quick Start Guide for MPLAB Harmony v3)

 MPLAB Discover Code ExamplesSAM9X75 Peripherals and Drivers code examples